Megatron-git23/TOTO/README.md

 pip install pyttsx3
 ```

-Or install all dependencies together:
+Or install all dependencies using:

 ```bash
 pip install -r requirements.txt